4ciemg/IEM-EQ-Guide/Myths & Misconceptions.md

 ![](https://i.postimg.cc/RhJKK2hn/IR-2.jpg)
 +++ Difference?
 The small differences in the modified IRs are due to non-perfect matching of the two FRs.
 The modified FR graph even shows visible discrepancies between the two FRs, which then lead to different IRs.
++++

 ***
 ## Tuning & Technicalities Dichotomy
-Popularized by Crinacle and adopteed by many, the tuning versus technicalities dichotomy has become the most common way of thinking about sound quality with relation to IEMs.
-The prevalence of measurements combined with uncertainty and mismatch with perception has resulted in a split between "easy to explain" aspects, grouped under tuning, and "hard to correlate" aspects, grouped under technicalities.
+Popularized by Crinacle and adopted by many, the tuning versus technicalities dichotomy has become the most common way of thinking about sound quality with relation to IEMs (and headphones).
+The prevalence of measurements combined with uncertainty and mismatch with perception has resulted in a split between "easy to explain" aspects, grouped under tuning for and in consequence FR, and "hard to correlate" aspects, grouped under technicalities.
+The latter is of importance, since it is often thought of as being separate from tuning and FR, when that is not the case; in fact, based on what has been discussed before, **FR is the most important metric for predicting sound quality and dominates over every other one**.